 If you’ve taken courses for credit at a college or university, you are required to report them on your application and include the specific courses and grades in the UNC supplement, but you don’t need to send official transcripts when applying.
 If you’re admitted and choose to enroll, we’ll need official transcripts for these courses along with your final high school transcript before you begin classes at Carolina.

 - SAT or ACT Scores

-Because of disruptions related to COVID-19, the UNC System has approved a one-year waiver of the SAT or ACT requirement for candidates who are applying for fall 2021 admission.
-This waiver means that you may apply whether or not you’ve taken either test, and if you do take a test, you can choose to share your scores and have us consider them.
+Because of disruptions related to COVID-19, the UNC System has approved a waiver of the SAT or ACT requirement for candidates who are applying for fall 2022 admission.
+This waiver means that you may apply whether or not you’ve taken either test, and if you do take a test, you can choose whether or not to share your scores and have us consider them.
 Whether or not you ultimately share test scores, we will consider you carefully and comprehensively for admission, scholarships, and other opportunities.
 For us, testing is always one factor among many — always viewed alongside those many other factors, and never the sole or dominant reason we make our decisions.
 If you share your scores, are admitted, and choose to enroll, we will require that your official scores be sent directly from the testing service.
 Our SAT code is 5816 and our ACT code is 3162.